justinParton/Media-Provider/README.md

 ```

-Every provider is requried to support json,xml, or jsonp.
-So call the necessary method to get the feed.
+Since every provider is requried have three basic methods, you can reliably call the following three methods to get feed data.

 ``` php
 	// Every provider is requried to support json & xml.
 So call the necessary method to get the feed.